SmarterApp/TDS_ItemRenderer/README.md

-# Welcome to the ItemRendererDev Application
+# Welcome to the ItemRenderer Application

-The ItemRendererDev project is a group of modules that can be used for rendering items during the student tests.
+The ItemRenderer project is a group of modules that can be used for rendering items during the student tests.

 ## License ##